Real estate crowdfunding is one of the easiest ways to invest in property and one of my favorite forms of investment together with P2P lending.

 On the other hand, the Baltics have provided some excellent returns, and this is what I consider to be the hottest real estate market in Europe at the moment.
 The German and Austrian markets have also provided me with stable returns – these are mature markets and the platforms in these countries tend to be run by serious and ethical people.

 Investing in real estate online can be a daunting prospect to many new investors, as they might not be used to mixing an offline asset like property, with the technology and intangibility of the internet.
-And that is why I’d like to guide you towards what I feel are the best and most trustworthy platforms of 2021.
+And that is why I’d like to guide you towards what I feel are the best and most trustworthy platforms.

 Keep in mind that within each platform there are different modalities of real estate investments.
 I’ve written briefly about these in my article about risk vs yield in real estate investment.